DisCoCal/DisCoCal/README.md

 ### Reprojection error comparison in synthetic images
 <img src="./Figs/Rep.png" width="700" height="480"/>
+With known intrinsic matrix, we evaluated the reprojection error to verify the projection model is well defined.
 Unlike other circular pattern methods, our method is unbiased, resulting in near-zero errors regardless of distortion and radius changes.

 ### Why Circular pattern?